Operator Management Interface

 OMI uses a Push operational model, which optimizes performance and response times.
 VCAS provides an abstract and anonymous storage cache for OMS data on domains, devices, content, and entitlement information.
 This database is maintained in a form optimized to support efficient queries, while also synchronizing the cache with notifications of updates to the OMS data.
 Entitlement checks generally do not require real-time communication to an external OMS, thus optimizing performance.

 - Platform OS: Red Hat Enterprise Linux 6.5

 - OMI Interface: Simple Object Access Protocol (SOAP), in Push mode, implementing eight categories of web services.

 - Key Management Support: VCAS for IPTV incl.
-IP Hybrid, VCAS for DVB (one-way), and VCAS for Internet TV/OTT.
-Standard DRM support for Microsoft PlayReady and Marlin (others upon request).
+Broadcast-Hybrid, VCAS for DVB (one-way) and DVB-Hybrid, VCAS for Internet TV/OTT, Microsoft PlayReady DRM.